ArjanCodes/examples/code_roast/README.md

 ## What I'll do in Part 2 (talking head)

 In this part of the refactoring, I'm going to clean up the scraper classes, move a few more things to different files and then show you how to properly deal with the configuration settings for this project.
+Let's dive in.

 ## Refactoring PART 2 (screencast)